garrandall/popular-music-data/tracks/trumpets-jason-derulo.md

 Every time that you get undressed
 I hear symphonies in my head
-I wrote this song just looking at you ooh, oh
+I wrote this song just looking at you oh, oh
 Yeah the drums they swing low
 And the trumpets they go
 And the trumpets they go
 Yeah the trumpets they go

 Da da, da ra ra da
-Oooh-ooh
+Oh-oh
 They go

 Is it weird that I hear